 - The City reinspects the sidewalk upon completion of the repair.

-- All construction or repair of sidewalks should follow the City's specifications listed on the Sidewalk Construction Repair Permit mailed to them.
+- All construction or repair of sidewalks should follow the City's specifications listed on the Sidewalk Construction Repair Permit (download PDF).

 - The property is placed on an assessment project list.